The Development of Explosions in Axisymmetric Ab Initio Core-Collapse Supernova Simulations of 12-25 $M_\odot$ Stars: Abstract

 \section{Abstract}

-We present four \emph{ab initio} axisymmetric core-collapse supernova simulations initiated from 12, 15, 20, and 25~\msun\ zero-age main sequence progenitors.
+We present four \emph{ab initio} axisymmetric core-collapse supernova simulations initiated from 12, 15, 20, and 25 \msun\ zero-age main sequence progenitors.
 All of the simulations yield explosions and have been evolved for at least 1.2 seconds after core bounce and 1 second after material first becomes unbound.
-All four simulations were computed with our \chimera\ code employing spectral neutrino transport, special and general relativistic transport effects, and state-of-the-art neutrino interactions.
-The first 0.5 seconds of evolution of these simulations was reported in \citet{BrMeHi13}, at which time, all four models exhibited shock revival and the development of explosions driven by neutrino energy deposition.
+These simulations were computed with our \chimera\ code employing ray-by-ray spectral neutrino transport, special and general relativistic transport effects, and state-of-the-art neutrino interactions.
 Continuing the evolution beyond 1 second after core bounce allows the explosions to develop more fully and the processes involved in powering the explosions to become more clearly evident.
-We compute explosion energy estimates, including the negative gravitational binding energy of the stellar envelope outside the expanding shock, of 0.34, 0.88, 0.38, and 0.70~Bethe (B~$\equiv 10^{51}$~ergs) and increasing at 0.03, 0.15, 0.19, and 0.52~\Bethes, respectively, for the 12, 15, 20, and 25~\msun\ models at the endpoint of this report.
-Three of the models developed pronounced prolate shock morphologies, while the 20~\msun\ model, though exhibiting lobes and accretion streams like the other models, develops an approximately spherical, off-center shock as the explosion begins and then becomes moderately prolate only $\sim$600~ms after bounce.
-The explosion geometry of the 20~\msun\ model has reduced the model's explosion energy relative to the 15 and 25~\msun\ models by reducing the mass accretion rate during the critical power-up phase of the explosion.
+We compute explosion energy estimates, including the negative gravitational binding energy of the stellar envelope outside the expanding shock, of 0.34, 0.88, 0.38, and 0.70 Bethe (B $\equiv 10^{51}$ ergs) and increasing at 0.03, 0.15, 0.19, and 0.52 \Bethes, respectively, for the 12, 15, 20, and 25 \msun\ models at the endpoint of this report.
 We examine the growth of the explosion energy in our models through detailed analyses of the energy sources and flows.
-We compare the explosion energies and masses of ejected \isotope{Ni}{56} in these models with observations and find that the 12 and 20~\msun\ models have explosion energies comparable to that of the lower range of observed explosion energies while the 15 and 25~\msun\ models are within the range of observed explosion energies, particularly considering the rate at which their explosion energies are increasing at the time of this report.
-The ejected \isotope{Ni}{56} masses given by our models are all within observational limits.
-The proto-neutron star masses and kick velocities are also within reported limits.
+We discuss how the explosion energies may be subject to stochastic variations as exemplfied by the effect of the explosion geometry of the 20 \msun\ model in reducing its explosion energy.
+We compute the proto-neutron star masses and kick velocities.
+We compare our results for the explosion energies and ejected \isotope{Ni}{56} masses against some observational standards despite the large error bars in both models and observations.

 \keywords{neutrinos --- nuclear reactions, nucleosynthesis, abundances --- stars: evolution --- stars: massive --- supernovae: general}